 For gaming, single-core performance is still more crucial than multi-core performance.
-Nevertheless, the core count shouldn’t be overlooked either because the majority of games played today will eventually make use of several CPU cores.
+Nevertheless, the core count shouldn’t be overlooked either because most games played today will eventually use several CPU cores.
 However, if we were to generalize, we’d say that choosing six CPU cores is the optimal compromise for gaming in 2022.
-The Intel Core i5-9600K (Amazon) or AMD Ryzen 5 3600X (Amazon) is the ideal CPU choice for the majority of mid-range configurations.
-But, you can even go for top-tier processors.
+The Intel Core i7-8700K (check it) or AMD Ryzen 5 5600X (check it) is the ideal CPU choice for most mid-range configurations.
+But you can even go for top-tier processors.

 Logical vs. Physical Cores: what is the difference?

 Bottlenecking is a topic we’ve already discussed, and you might be wondering what it implies.
 In short, you have a bottleneck if the CPU is too slow and cannot send instructions quickly enough, preventing the GPU from operating at its full potential.
-The same holds true when a powerful CPU like the i7-9700K is paired with a weaker, less expensive GPU like the GTX 1650 Super (Amazon).
-In such a case, a more potent CPU wouldn’t benefit your in-game performance at all, and you would have wasted your money.
+The same holds true when a powerful CPU like the i7-9700K is paired with a weaker, less expensive GPU like the GTX 1650 Super (check it).
+In such a case, a more powerful CPU wouldn’t benefit your in-game performance, and you would have wasted your money.
 Make sure to prevent bottlenecks as much as possible.

-Well, how many CPU cores do I need for gaming?
+Well, how many CPU cores are needed for gaming?
 I suggest having at least a six-core processor or more since gaming can be really taxing.
-The highest CPU performance is needed for the games you play, even though video encoding might be distributed over several cores.
+The highest CPU performance is required for the games you play, even though video encoding might be distributed over several cores.
 For instance, certain games need top-notch graphics to run at the fastest frame rate possible.
-It’s always a good idea to seek up some benchmarks because, as was noted in the post, those are simply generalizations and the actual performance you get will vary from model to model.
+It’s always a good idea to seek some benchmarks because, as was noted in the post, those are simply generalizations, and the actual performance you get will vary from model to model.